 For example, if you are on bed rest due to a sickness or condition such as a serious illness like cancer or are on hospice support then you may not even be eating your proper food proportions and can lose weight unintentionally.
 However, if you are on bed rest due to a broken leg or something like this where your food intake or appetite will stay normal, then you will have the challenge to maintain or even lose weight while in bed.

-In this post we will talk about how to lose weight wile on bed rest for those that would find themselves or a loved one on bed rest.
-Of course, this would be for typically overweight individuals or normal weight individuals that do not want to gain weight while on bed rest because they will be burning far less calories from no physical activity.
+In this post, we will talk about how to lose weight while on bed rest for those that would find themselves or a loved one on bed rest.
+Of course, this would be for typically overweight individuals or normal-weight individuals that do not want to gain weight while on bed rest because they will be burning far fewer calories from no physical activity.

 Pregnancy and bed rest

 Another common reason to be on bed rest is for pregnant women that are given orders by their doctors to be on bed rest.
 This can be for several reasons but usually because the pregnancy becomes critical and sensitive in nature and the doctor wants minimal movement so that the woman does not go into labor prematurely.